Introduction

 Installing Dependencies

-- We'll utilize Expo's linear gradient library.
-Execute this step:
+We'll use Expo's linear gradient library.
+Install it with:

 npx expo install expo-linear-gradient